Mindset

 You trained with someone great.
 You follow an instructor whose style you love.
 And now you're quietly trying to replicate their voice, their energy, their way of moving through a room.

-Here's the problem: your clients can feel the difference between who you are and who you're performing.
+Here's the thing: your clients can feel the difference between who you are and who you're performing.
 The instructors who build loyal followings aren't the ones who teach most like their mentors — they're the ones who eventually stopped trying to.

 in-practice habits